 Locations: Findlay

-The Challenge Program focuses on building awareness and knowledge of the nature and extent of alcohol and other drug use, abuse and addiction, as well as the effects those substances have on individuals, families and communities.
-This program is for youths and young adults who have violated an alcohol and/or other drug law or policy in the community, at school, in athletics, or within the boundaries of their own home.
+The Challenge Program focuses on building awareness and knowledge of the nature and extent of alcohol and other drug use, abuse, and addiction.
+This program also helps educate participants on the effects those substances have on individuals, families, and communities.
+The Challenge Program is for youths and young adults who have violated an alcohol and/or other drug law or policy in the community, at school, in athletics, or within the boundaries of home.

 Triple P Classes